2024 Film Fest Knox – It’s a Wrap!

 From the festival’s resume-heavy jurists and selection committees, to the movie-loving execs green-lighting the Regal theater’s participation, to six generous patrons (including PopFizz productions, Scruffy City Hall and insPYRE metals), Film Fest Knox was knocking on the door of success from the git-go.
 No surprise, then, that it answered.

 That said, the script for Marble City’s marvelous movie mingle was written by a single not to say singular author: Curt Willis, Senior Director of the Visit Knoxville Film Office.
-A man claiming we’re living in “the golden age of independent filmmaking.”
-Determined to prove it.
+The city’s film guy reports that “Things are changing in the way movies are being made, to the point where we’re entering the golden age of independent filmmaking.”
+An assertion he’s determined to foster.

 Working with Kim Bumpas, Willis negotiated with the Cineworld Group to show the Regional Competition winner’s film at ten of the top 50 U.S. markets – a prize that qualified To Kill a Wolf for an Oscar nomination.
 Not to mention the Indiana native’s guiding hand over every other aspect of Film Fest Knox’s screening and schmoozing schedule.